 They may offer you a gluten-free menu or suggest items that can be prepared gluten-free.
 Don’t be afraid to ask questions.
 Even a little bit of gluten contamination could make you sick, so it’s best to be safe rather than sorry.

 Here are some things to note when you’re selecting items from the menu:

 Avoid dishes that have these words in their name or description, which suggest they contain wheat:

+Still feeling overwhelmed?
+Know that you’re not alone.
 If you’re having trouble navigating a gluten-free diet, seek out a dietitian in your area who can help you identify healthy gluten-free foods, develop meal plans and make sure all your nutritional needs are being met.